Writer Profile

 Risako Ikeda

-Other : First Soloist, National Ballet of JapanFaculty of Law Graduated2017 Faculty of Law
+First Soloist, National Ballet of JapanFaculty of Law Graduated2017 Faculty of Law

 Risako Ikeda

-Other : First Soloist, National Ballet of JapanFaculty of Law Graduated2017 Faculty of Law
+First Soloist, National Ballet of JapanFaculty of Law Graduated2017 Faculty of Law

-I first encountered ballet at the age of four.
-I was immediately captivated by the joy and exhilaration of dancing when I stood on stage for a recital.
+I first encountered ballet when I was four years old.
+I was captivated by the joy of dancing and the sense of exhilaration when I stood on stage for a recital, and I was instantly hooked.
 I am deeply grateful to the teachers and friends who understood and supported my efforts to balance my studies and ballet during my ten years at Keio University starting from Chutobu Junior High School.

-Four years have passed since I joined the company, and I am expanding the possibilities of dance by internalizing how to approach roles, how to carry myself on stage, and how to use my body.
+Four years have passed since I joined the company, and I am expanding the possibilities of dance by internalizing how to approach roles, how to be on stage, and how to use my body.
 Even so, I feel the endless charm of ballet in the new challenges that arise one after another.

 "Be a person who moves people's hearts."
 These are the words I received from my mentor at Chutobu Junior High School.
 Even now, I always remember them before going on stage, savoring the happiness of sharing the same "time" with the audience and inspiring myself.